lottev1991/Dollmaker-NEO/README.md

 - Doll save function.
 - PHP tools:
     - Embeddable script for populating a container with images (for people who are able to use PHP).
-    - A convenient embeddable HTML file containing all the necessary JavaScript in the `<head>` tag of your dollmaker PHP file (if you use plain HTML, feel free to copy the code over to your `<head>` tag instead.
-Note that the URL to `dollmaker-portable.js` might need to be changed).
+    - A convenient embeddable HTML file containing all the necessary JavaScript in the `<head>` tag of your dollmaker PHP file (if you use plain HTML, feel free to copy the code over to your `<head>` tag instead).

 ## Required libraries
 - [jQuery](https://releases.jquery.com/jquery/)